cancerit/dockstore-cgpbigwig/README.md

 # dockstore-cgpbigwig

 `dockstore-cgpbigwig` provides a suite of commandline tools written in C to manupulate [BigWig] files.
+These has been packaged specifically for use with the [Dockstore.org](https://dockstore.org/) framework.

 [![Join the chat at https://gitter.im/dockstore-cgpbigwig/general][gitter_general]][gitter_badge]